ethereumdegen/punk-forums/README.md

 -done

-2) Finish data querying using alchemy on server  to mark bids
+2) Finish data querying using alchemy on server  to mark bids -done

 2.5)   Limit users to only having 10 bids,  min amt for bid

-3) build subgraphs to be able to show users items on website
+3) build subgraphs to be able to show users items on website (subgraph for sales on this platform)

 4) make it easier to wrap things - wrapping on the site